 Comparing listings when every hour is booked

 Compressed weeks reward a single tracker per property.
-Note must prove items, surprises, and pass or advance decisions on the same page you used for current listings research.
-When you compare flex against distribution, scan warehouse and distribution space themes beside flex industrial space so you do not mix loading expectations across asset types on Friday afternoon.
+Note must-prove items, surprises, and pass-or-advance decisions on the same page you used for your short-list research.

 Yard rights and outdoor storage when the clock is loud